National League 2 North

-National League 2 North is one of three level four leagues in the English rugby union system and provides semi-professional competition for teams in the northern half of England, the North.
+National League 2 North is one of three level four leagues in the English rugby union system and provides semi-professional competition for teams in Northern England.
 The remainder of England is covered by the two counterpart leagues National League 2 East and National League 2 West.
 The champion club is promoted to National One.
-Relegation is to either the Regional 1 Midlands or North Premier leagues, depending on where the teams are based.
-Hull are the current champions.
+Relegation is to either the Regional 1 Midlands, Regional 1 North East or Regional 1 North West, depending on their location.
+Rotherham Titans are the current champions.

 Before September 2009, it was known as National Division Three North.
 From 2009 to 2010 the Rugby Football Union (RFU) expanded the league from fourteen to sixteen teams.
 Each team played thirty league games on a home and away basis.
 The 2019–20 season ended before all the matches were completed because of the coronavirus pandemic and the RFU used a best playing record formula to decide the final table.
-Due to the ongoing pandemic, the 2020–21 season was cancelled.

 The RFU approved a new structure for the National Leagues from the 2022–23 season.
 The league is reduced to fourteen teams, there will be a two-week break over Christmas and protected weekend breaks through the season.
 The competition structure will be reviewed every three years.